Heater attempts to ignite but shuts down with an H2 error on the display.

 - Check wiring connections: Ensure all spade connectors to the ignition module, gas valve, and flame sensor are tight and free of corrosion.

 - Attempt restart: Restore power and gas, then call for heat.
-Observe through the sight glass: you should see sparking and then flame.
-If sparking occurs but no flame, gas pressure or gas valve may be at fault.
+Observe through the sight glass: you should see sparking followed by flame.
+If sparking occurs but no flame appears, gas pressure or the gas valve may be at fault.

-If H2 continues, a licensed gas technician should measure gas pressure and test the ignition control and gas valve.
+If H2 persists, a licensed gas technician should measure gas pressure and test the ignition control and gas valve.

 Repair Difficulty